What’s Swerve Sweetener Made Of: vs Stevia, Xylitol [Review]

 You may be curious how Swerve compares to some other natural sweeteners on the market.

-One natural sweetener which is also a sugar alcohol like erythritol is xylitol.
+One natural sweetener which is also a sugar alcohol like erythritol is xylitol (also known as birch sugar).

 Xylitol is present in produce.
 Interestingly enough, it also is produced in our bodies through natural processes.